Elysian-Reverie/ATM-/README.md

 ### Dependencies

-This project requires Java 8 or a later version to run
+This project requires Java 8 or a later version to run.

 ### User Installation